aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheAutoReadWriteSplittingPlugin.md

 This plugin extends the Read/Write Splitting Plugin, so it inherits the same connection-switching, reader-selection, session-state-transfer, and internal-connection-pooling behavior described in the [Read/Write Splitting Plugin guide](./UsingTheReadWriteSplittingPlugin.md).
 This document focuses on the behavior that is specific to automatic routing.

 > [!WARNING]
-> Do not use the `autoReadWriteSplitting`, `readWriteSplitting`, `srw`, and/or `gdbReadWriteSplitting` plugins (or any combination of them) at the same time for the same connection.
+> Use exactly one read/write splitting plugin per connection.
+Do not combine `autoReadWriteSplitting` with any other read/write splitting plugin — `readWriteSplitting`, `srw`, `autoSimpleReadWriteSplitting`, `gdbReadWriteSplitting`, `gdbAutoReadWriteSplitting`, `gdbSimpleReadWriteSplitting`, or `gdbAutoSimpleReadWriteSplitting` — for the same connection.
 They are all read/write splitting plugins and will conflict.

 ## Loading the Automatic Read/Write Splitting Plugin